hud-code/blinqr.io/src/content/docs/firmware/flashing.md

 ---
 title: Flashing the Firmware
-description: How to upload the BlinQR firmware to your ESP32.
+description: How to upload the blinqr firmware to your ESP32.
 ---

 This guide explains how to flash (upload) the compiled firmware to your ESP32 device.